This post contains affiliate links.

 OK, OK, I know Catwoman is DC, but man I love her.
 Ann recently wrote Catwoman (genius run by the way!) so we had to talk about her a little bit.

 “She’s complicated – [as are]all of the female superhero characters that trade on their sexuality.
 Is it feminism or is it exploitation?
 That’s just the way it is.
 She is an old school femme fatale who wears a skin tight leather outfit with a zipper – that she rises and lowers depending on what she wants.
 Is that empowering or is it exploitation?
 That is what is so fun about her.
 You can walk that line and embrace both.
-Embrace what has ripped the feminism movement apart for 30 years – sex work, pornography – is a woman’s right to do those things empowering or exploitative?
+Embrace what has ripped the feminism movement apart for 30 years – sex work, starring in pornography videos on Tube V sex – is a woman’s right to do those things empowering or exploitative?
 Feminists are split on it.“

 Marvel: Universe of Super Heroes Exhibit